Let Oomnitza be your single source of truth!

-Setting the Slack Team Id as a global variable
+- Setting the Slack team ID as a global variable

-We recommend that you also create the Slack last login and the Slack user integration.
+Best practice is to create the Slack last login and the Slack user integration.
 You can use the information retrieved in these integrations to trigger workflows that can invite new users to Slack, deactivate Slack users, and much more.

-Setting the Slack Team Id as a global variable
+Setting the Slack team ID as a global variable

 - In Oomnitza, click Configuration> General > Global Settings.